 A labour agreement is an agreement between a business and the Australian government to facilitate the sponsorship of overseas workers where there is no existing availability.
 Businesses will need to satisfactorily demonstrate to the Department of Home Affairs that there is a genuine labour shortage of the particular occupation and the business has an overall commitment to employing Australian workers rather than sponsoring overseas labour.

-If a business is considering employing a large amount of international workers and the subclass 457 visa programme is not suitable, a Labour Agreement can be negotiated between the Department of Immigration and Border Protection, and employer’s or the employers peak industry body.
+If a business is considering employing a large amount of international workers and the TSS (subclass 482) visa programme is not suitable, a Labour Agreement can be negotiated between the Department of Home Affairs, and employer or the employers peak industry body.

 How can a Labour Agreement help a company?